dse/cheat-sheets/nanp.md

 It is designed to encompass and parse every common telephone number format, and most others, within reason.

-It is broken down thusly for readability:
+It is broken down and commented thusly for readability:

     /^
         [\-\.\(\)\s]*           (?# visual separators: spaces)